Neonatology on the Web

 Which Google translate renders as: “Worth noting is the exhibition of the Sainte-Anne Maternity Hospital, which displays—within a charming pavilion—infant incubators and the medical equipment used in this institution, which performs such invaluable work.”

 Interestingly, in later years, Martin Couney claimed to have exhibited at the Paris Exposition (for example, see A Patron of the Premies, by A. J. Liebling, The New Yorker, 1939).
 It appears, however, that this was just more of the “alternate facts” in Couney’s self-created legend.
-We have found no evidence that Couney was actually an exhibitor at the Paris Exposition.
+We have found no evidence in the program of the Exposition or the subsequent Repport Général that Couney was actually an exhibitor at the Paris Exposition.

 A map of the exposition is shown below.